 Before securing a buy to let mortgage it’s worth thinking about the extra costs of running a property, above and beyond the mortgage.
 Property management, maintenance costs, and building insurance all need to be considered.

 How much can I borrow with a buy to let mortgage?

 This is generally a multiple of the rental income, with an allowance built in for covering your running costs, tax and rental voids.
-A lender will often require your monthly income to be between 125% and 145% of your monthly interest payments, based on a stressed interest rate of between 4.5% and 5.5%.
+A lender will often require your monthly income to be between 125% and 145% of your monthly interest payments, based on a stressed interest rate.

 The rates vary from lender to lender and depend on your situation and the type of mortgage you are taking.
 Typically, lower stress rates are used if you take a longer-term fixed rate, such as 5-year fixed rate.

 Basic rate tax payers are more likely to be offered a rental cover of 125%, whereas a higher rate taxpayer will require cover of 145%.

 Does the property occupancy affect the mortgage I can get?

 Your lender will want to know details of the intended occupancy of the property before you get your mortgage, as different types of homes carry different types of risk.

 Types of occupancy include: